 If income is an issue, applying for a used car loan likely gives you a higher chance of success.
 Are you’re self-employed and can’t provide all the relevant income documents, consider applying with a cosigner.

 These may also be an effective option for borrowers who don’t want to provide full income and employment details for an application.

 Other loans or outstanding debt

 Lenders like to take a look at your debt-to-income ratio (DTI) in addition to income.
 If you have a DTI under 43%, you might have a hard time qualifying for a loan.
 You can use our DTI calculator to make sure yours isn’t over the line.
 Over 43%?
 You might want to consider consolidating your debt before you apply for another loan.
-This involves combining several smaller debts into one large debt, simplifying payments and maybe even getting a better rate.
+This involves combining several smaller debts into one large debt, simplifying payments and maybe even getting a better interest rate.
 If this is the case, you might want to consider refinancing your car loan!
 So, what happens if you don’t qualify for a car loan?

 What do I do if my car loan is rejected?

 If your car loan application is rejected and don’t qualify for a car loan, there are three simple steps to take before you apply again: